samuel-gamelin/Rabbits-and-Foxes/README.md

   - Creating a board and setting pieces on said board
   - Proceeding with the game based on user input.
   - Ability to process if the user has solved the puzzle
-  - Among other fundamental features necessary to ensure the game proceeds smoothly
+  - Among other fundamental features necessary to ensure the game runs smoothly

 ## The Team